-After you create your PSA, you will write a reflection that reflects critically on your rhetorical practices and evaluates the PSA you have constructed.
+After you create your PSA, you will write a Project Assessment Memo that reflects critically on your rhetorical practices and evaluates the PSA you have constructed.
 It should explain why you chose to construct it-through content, format, and design-in a particular way.
-When you write this reflection, also address issues such as purpose, audience, strategies as well as the final document itself-the Public Service Announcement.
+When you write this memo, also address issues such as purpose, audience, strategies as well as the final product itself-the Public Service Announcement.